Address Your Neck Pain Today!

 arrow icon

 There are several different causes of neck pain, but the most common cause of neck pain is tightness of the neck muscles.
 This is often caused by undue strains, which occur when a muscle is stretched beyond its normal limits.
-This is most often caused by poor posture, or because the neck lacks the proper amount of support.
+This is most often caused by poor posture or because the neck lacks the proper amount of support.

-Neck pain can also result from acute injuries, age-related degenerative changes, and from other medical conditions.
+Neck pain can also result from acute injuries, age-related degenerative changes, and other medical conditions.
 Aside from the neck muscles, other common causes of neck pain include arthritis, nerve compression, and degenerative disc disease.

 What is the fastest way to relieve neck pain in Austin?